By: Justin Martinez (@JTheSportsDude)

 Phil Jackson clearly doesn’t know best.

-When we look back on the Zen Master’s time in the NBA, we’ll look at his stint with the Knicks as a failed victory lap.
+When we look back on Jackson’s time in the NBA, we’ll look at his stint with the Knicks as a failed victory lap.
 Jackson entered New York as a savior in the eyes of Knicks fans, but he was a false prophet.

 It wasn’t just the bad trades.
 It wasn’t just the absurd contracts of injury-prone players either.
 It was a sense that Jackson never wanted to be there in the first place.